 Grow lights with cool spectrums (high Kelvin rating above 5000K) emit most of their light in the blue spectral range.

-Kelvin measurements are often used with fluorescent and HID lamps because their spectrums cannot be flexibly modified the same way as LED grow lights.
+Kelvin measurements are often used with fluorescent and HID lamps because their spectrums cannot be flexibly modified in the same way as LED grow lights.

-Two HPS lamps with same color temperature that are manufactured by different brands will have same the spectrum.
+Two HPS lamps with the same color temperature that are manufactured by different brands will have same the spectrum.
 But this is not the case with LED grow lights.

 In general, most HPS lamps have color temperatures that range between 2000K and 2700K, meaning that they emit most of their light in the red spectral range.